bigscience-workshop/bigscience/jz/envs/README.md

 ## First time setup

 Add this to your `~/.bashrc` and run `bash` for the changes to take effect.

 ```
-# Log in with correct group
+# Log in with correct group - relevant to users with multiple groups
 if [[ $(id -gn) != "six" ]]
 then
     newgrp - six